 But I have to be honest.
-I’ve never liked this color of my metal front door.
+I’ve never liked the color of my metal front door.

 It’s not a horrible color, but it drove me nuts when my husband insisted on getting a color that was so similar to the color we chose for the deck color.

 Unfortunately, I was having a hard time selecting a different color at that particular moment in time and I caved.
 Boo.

 However, I’m not going to whine about it anymore.
 I’m turning over a new leaf, putting my big girl pants on, and just going to repaint the door to a shade I’d prefer.